Sustainability4/Computer-Vision/Object_Detection/readme.md

 For COCO evaluation we use something called as 11 point interpolation average precision.
 One can understand average precision to be a scenario which is favour when we have good precision and good recall.
 One can have a look [here](https://towardsdatascience.com/what-is-average-precision-in-object-detection-localization-algorithms-and-how-to-calculate-it-3f330efe697b#:~:text=Average%20precision%20is%20the%20area,is%20between%200%20to%201.)

+## Object Detection Family
+There are three families.
+The first one is RCNN family, single shot detector family and centernet family.
+RCNN is one of the oldest and centernet is the newest family.

+### RCNN Family
+It is usually slower but provide more accurate results.
+R stands for region.

+#### RCNN
+[RCNN](https://arxiv.org/pdf/1311.2524.pdf) takes an input image and extracts around 2000 region proposals.
+Each region proposal is then cropped and passed through a CNN layer for identification of the region image.
+Then the region of the image based on features is classified using SVM.
+We take an input image and apply the selective search to get the region proposals.
+We will pass these cropped regions into CNN or pre-trained CNN (Imagenet), we retrain the model based on our domain specific data.
+Once these features are extracted and identified then SVM will do the classification.
+We will apply linear regression for generating bounding boxes for each identified object in this technique.

+Cons: Extracting 2000 region proposal is a pretty high number, extracting 2000 * (no. of classes) features is also cumbersome, it is also a processing heavy job.

+#### FAST RCNN
+#### Faster RCNN
+#### Mask RCNN

+### SSD Family
+It is usually faster but with less accurate results.
+#### YOLO
+#### SSD

+### Centernet Family
+It is also slower but better prediction and accuracy.
+They are available in tensorflow 2 model.